 3. Define each step required to reproduce

 Give precise step-by-step instructions on how to reproduce the issue so that everyone can easily see what you did to identify the issue and reproduce the issue on their own.
-The outcomes, both expected and actual, have to be included in this part together with any relevant links.
+The outcomes, both expected behaviour and actual behaviour, have to be included in this part together with any relevant links.

 This may appear excessive, but occasionally we overlook requirements that the reader is unaware of for whatever reason, such as being signed in as a specific user, and that could be crucial to the problem.
 Although certain details may appear evident to developers, keep in mind that someone else from the team may need to review the work or take up the ticket at a later time.
 In such cases, they will need to quickly determine where to begin and what needs to be done.